kuraassh/xai-node-rewards-monitor/README.md

 4. Edit `example_config.json` (you can use `nano example_config.json`) (check the config [section below](https://github.com/danijcom/xai-node-rewards-monitor?tab=readme-ov-file#config) to find out the meaning of config values).
 5. Rename `example_config.json` to `config.json` (`mv example_config.json config.json`)
 6. Start script (`python3 main.py`) (to run it in the background you can use `nohup python3 main.py &` or refer to [this guide](https://medium.com/codex/setup-a-python-script-as-a-service-through-systemctl-systemd-f0cc55a42267) to setup systemd daemon for your script
+7. (At first run the script will spam you all your past transactions, it is okay, then transactions will be added to the cache)
-7. 🥳 Enjoy getting notifications on your esXAI rewards!
+8. 🥳 Enjoy getting notifications on your esXAI rewards!

 # Config
 Your config is stored in the `config.json` file.